Container Security When You Cannot Trust the Network

 Tigera’s declarative, intent-based security policies can incorporate multiple criteria based including network attributes, application layer attributes, and workload metadata.

-These security policies are then enforced at multiple points including the host, container, and edge of the app.
+These network security policies are enforced at multiple points including the host, container, and edge of the app.
 This approach provides Defense in Depth, protecting applications from compromised infrastructure.

 Microservices are typically ephemeral workloads that run as needed, at the capacity needed, for a short duration.
-These dynamic applications generate massive churn on your network and enforcing granular access control rules is not possible without rethinking the approach.
+These dynamic applications generate massive churn on your network and enforcing runtime security for containers is not possible without rethinking the approach.

-Tigera’s security policies enable granular rules that are enforced dynamically based on authenticated workload identity and metadata.
-This approach enables your organization to deploy dynamic applications on modern infrastructure without compromising on your security or compliance requirements.
+Tigera’s container security policies enable granular rules that are enforced dynamically at runtime based on authenticated workload identity and metadata.
+This approach enables your organization to deploy containers securely on modern infrastructure without compromising on your security or compliance controls.